MicrosoftDocs/OData-docs/Odata-docs/webapi/convention-model-builder.md

 #### ForeignKey Attribute Convention

-Rule: Property marked with [ForeignKey] will be used to build referential constraint.
+Rule: Properties marked with [ForeignKey] will be used to build referential constraint.

 ```C#
 public class ForeignCustomer